craigargh/cfg-python/plan.md

 Plan:

 Friday:
-- Format setup instructions based on instructions
-- Format students guides based on instructions
-- Tweak lesson plan example references
-- Mention not to call any files turtle.py in the second session
+- Add code for Exercises 3.6-3.9

 - How to setup the Jupyter notebooks as slides
 - Common issues with Virtual Environments in PyCharm

-- Add code for Exercises 3.6-3.9,
 - Add code for homework
 - Copy code into separate files

+- Invoice

+- Email Ragini
+  - Mention Code Blocks formatter

 - DEADLINE: ALL RESOURCES